The ATLAS experiment

 The Birmingham group’s involvement is with the SCT whose efficient performance is crucial to ATLAS; it provides four precise space points which are essential in the determination of track momentum.
 The group built and tested much of the hybrid readout electronics for the Barrel SCT.
 Currently, our SCT team assists in operating the detector during the LHC runs, in monitoring the data quality and in understanding and solving interesting anomalies.

-Beyond the current running at CERN, we are participating in preparations to build a new Silicon Tracker (ITk) for the upgraded LHC (High Luminosity: 'HL-LHC').
-The new tracker is planned to be installed in ATLAS to be ready in 2024.
-The new system will replace the existing SCT as well as the TRT.
-Hybrids equipped with prototype front-end chips are being produced and tested in our electronics cleanroom, with a special focus on quality assurance.
-In the coming years, a large-scale production and test effort is planned for full ITk barrel modules equipped with silicon sensors.
-This effort is part of the new Birmingham Instrumentation Laboratory for Particle physics and Applications (BILPA) clean-room facility, which opened in 2016.
+Beyond the current running at CERN, we are participating in building the new ATLAS Inner Tracker (ITk) for the upgraded LHC (High Luminosity: 'HL-LHC'), will be installed in ATLAS to be ready in 2027.
+The new system will replace the existing SCT as well as the TRT, which will not be able to cope with the particle multiplicity and radiation rates expected at the HL-LHC.
+The Birmingham group participates in the production of the 'Barrel Long-Strip' and 'Barrel Short-Strip' modules, based on 10x10cm silicon sensors.
+The modules include either one or two hybrids, equipped with 10 front-end chips each, which are being assembled and tested in our electronics cleanroom, for our own module production as well as providing hybrids to other UK groups.
+This project demands a special focus on quality control.
+The large-scale production and test effort has started and will continue in the coming years (2023-2025) This effort is part of the new Birmingham Instrumentation Laboratory for Particle physics and Applications (BILPA) clean-room facility, which opened in 2016.

 Current Analysis of ATLAS Data

 Exploring the structure of the Higgs sector